Amazon Machine Images (AMI)

 Security considerations about SSH

-• SSH authentication through passwords is disabled and the instance can only be accessed through a key pair.
-This means that only the user with the key pair has access to the instance.
+• The instance can only be accessed through a key pair, which is provided to the user with the key pair.

-• To access the instance with a key pair, you need to download the key generated or stored in AWS.
+• You must download the key generated or stored in AWS to access the instance with a key pair.
 Then, run the following command to connect with the instance.

 # ssh -i "<KEY_PAIR_NAME>" wazuh-user@<YOUR_INSTANCE_IP>

-• Access during the initial password change process is disabled to prevent potential problems.
-This process may take a few minutes to complete.
-Any access attempt before completion will show wazuh-user@<INSTANCE_IP>: Permission denied (publickey,gssapi-keyex,gssapi-with-mic).
+• Access during the initial password change is disabled to prevent potential problems.
+This process might take a few minutes to complete.
+Any access attempt before completion shows: wazuh-user@<INSTANCE_IP>: Permission denied (publickey,gssapi-keyex,gssapi-with-mic).

 Next steps